With 1667 homes for sale in Alachua County, there are some “great deals” and investors are starting to look closely at these properties.

 - Now you need to deduct the operating expenses.
 Some are fixed expenses like taxes and insurance, while others can vary like utilities or maintenance.
 Save a portion of each month’s rent for replacement of items like appliances, air conditioners, air conditioning repairs (from https://vipductcleaning.com/air-duct-cleaning-austin), roof repairs, etc.

 - Then you need to subtract your monthly payment if you have financed this purchase.
-You may be eligible for a tax deduction but it won’t offset the whole payment.
-Get with a good accountant!
+You may be eligible for a tax deduction but it won’t offset the whole payment, so get with EWM Oakleigh Accountants and see if you are eligible for a tax deduction.

 - I always felt that if I was paying less than $200/month the first year to obtain a rental property, I was doing great.
 These days I am seeing many new investors buying a property that has a positive cash flow in the first year.
 As rents and prices go up over the years, you should be able to see your investment grow, and one day when you sell the property hopefully it will be worth more than what you paid.
 You can calculate your tax deductions or income received.